Carson Palmer: 2005 season

 In 2005, the Palmer-led Bengals ended 15 years of futility by notching their first winning season since 1990 and winning the AFC North division with an 11–5 record.

-Statistically, Palmer had a stellar individual season, throwing a league-high 32 touchdown passes and leading the league in completion percentage.
-He became the first Bengals quarterback to finish with a quarterback rating over 100, which set the team record in that category; and he also tied Indianapolis' Peyton Manning for most consecutive games, 9, with a triple-digit quarterback rating.
+Statistically, Palmer had a stellar season, throwing a league-high 32 touchdown passes and leading the league in completion percentage.
+He became the first Bengals quarterback to finish with a quarterback rating over 100 and he also tied Indianapolis' Peyton Manning for most consecutive games, 9, with a triple-digit quarterback rating.

-In Week 1, Palmer completed 26 out of 34 passes and 2 passing touchdowns against the Cleveland Browns.
+In Week 1, Palmer completed 26 of 34 passes and 2 passing touchdowns against the Cleveland Browns.
 The Bengals won the game 27–13.
 In Week 2, Palmer had another great game, throwing for 337 yards to go along with 3 passing touchdowns and an interception against the Minnesota Vikings.
 Palmer threw 3 more touchdown passes in Week 3 against the Chicago Bears to improve to 3–0.
 That was the first time the Bengals have started the season 3–0 since 1990.

 In Week 4, Palmer again had a rating over 100 in a game against the Houston Texans.
 Against the Jacksonville Jaguars in Week 5, Carson completed 22 out of 33 passes for 239 yards and 2 touchdowns.
 However, the Bengals lost their first game of the year, 23–20.
 The Bengals bounced back against the Tennessee Titans in Week 6.
 Palmer threw for 272 passing yards and 2 more passing touchdowns.
 His rating was over 100 for the ninth straight game dating back to last season.
-"He feels like he’s invincible, but right now he knows he can go win it the next play," Cincinnati coach Marvin Lewis said of his quarterback.
-"He doesn’t have to win it on every play.
+"He feels like he's invincible, but right now he knows he can go win it the next play," Cincinnati coach Marvin Lewis said of his quarterback.
+"He doesn't have to win it on every play.
 And I think that says a lot for how he is and how important he is to this football team."

 Palmer's consecutive games streak of over a 100 quarterback rating ended in Week 7 against the Pittsburgh Steelers.
-Carson completed 21 of 36 passes for 227 yards but was picked off 2 times and for the first time all season, failed to throw at least a touchdown in a game.
-"It wasn’t anything in particular they did," said Palmer, who had a measly 53.8 passer rating for the game.
-"I just didn’t play well enough to win.
+Palmer completed 21 of 36 passes for 227 yards but was picked off 2 times and for the first time all season, failed to throw at least a touchdown in a game.
+"It wasn't anything in particular they did," said Palmer, who had a measly 53.8 passer rating for the game.
+"I just didn't play well enough to win.
 I gave them two turnovers.
-When you play a championship team, you can’t do that."
+When you play a championship team, you can't do that."